DAIFerraraGraf/dai-lab-smtp/README.md

 ## Introduction

 The goal of this project is to send fake forged emails to a smtp sever.
 We developed a program that will read a list of email addresses and a list of jokes.
-The program will send an emails to each email address with a random joke.
+The program will send an email to each email address with a random joke.
 To send the email, the program will use the smtp server.
 In our case, we will use a MOCK smtp server called MailDev running in a docker container.
 The program will connect once to the smtp server and send the emails and the close the connection.

 We use Meaven to compile the program and create the jar file.
-The jar file is located in the target folder.
+The jar file is in the target folder.

 The senders and the receivers of the emails are stored in a text file.
 In order to determine which is the sender and which is the receiver, we will use the following convention: the first line of the file is the sender and the 4 next lines are the receivers.
-We're calling this a group (1 sender and 4 receivers).Each receiver will receive a message but the message are the same for receivers in the same group.
+We're calling this a group (1 sender and 4 receivers).
+Each receiver will receive a message but the message are the same for receivers in the same group.
 The sender will not receive any message.

 The files are utf-8 encoded.
 The program will read the files and send the emails also under utf-8 encoding due to the